-It is a matter of debate as to whether a 50 M Ω (higher) result is 'safer' than a 10 M Ω (lower) result, considering the equipment has been exposed to a voltage it was not designed to operate at.
-Furthermore, the 50 M Ω (higher) device might have been designed to measure 100 M Ω and has thus lost 50% of its insulation level.
+It is a matter of debate as to whether a 50 M $\Omega$ (higher) result is 'safer' than a 10 M $\Omega$ (lower) result, considering the equipment has been exposed to a voltage it was not designed to operate at.
+Furthermore, the 50 M $\Omega$ (higher) device might have been designed to measure 100 M $\Omega$ and has therefore lost 50% of its insulation level.
 This could lead to higher leakage currents and unsafe conditions.

 Finally, in some electrical equipment, components connected to the live/neutral conductors for EMC filtering or surge protection can significantly influence the measurement, indicating an erroneous failure of the test.
 On the plus side, the insulation resistance test is relatively quick and easy to perform, which is why it is probably the most widely used.